 As a result, in some parts of the Czech Republic (notably East and North Bohemia and North Moravia) virtually any native speaker with a little common sense can make a living teaching.

 From 1991 to 1995 the British Council registered around 50 private English teachers in Pardubice alone, 20 of whom were native speakers.
 Then the numbers dropped sharply.
 Today there are around 40 private teachers in the entire East Bohemia region and they are all Czech.
 In the Pardubice region I was the only native speaker offering private lessons.

 The native speakers teaching in the area have all been snatched up by prestigious schools and the local university.
 Towns such as Olomouc, Tr’ebon’, Karlovy Vary, and Jic’i’n have plenty of slots for new freelance English teachers and also offers teachers opportunities to immerse themselves in Czech language, culture, and history.
 Smaller towns are almost guaranteed to be in need of native English speakers, and they tend to be more friendly toward foreigners than the larger cities.

 Making it Pay

-A native English speaker with a bachelor’s degree and a few months of tutoring experience still stands a chance even in Prague.
-In East or North Bohemia and in Northern Moravia, the students will knock down your door, even if you haven’t graduated from college, though it is always wise to come armed with a graduate degree and a teaching certificate on your resume.
+A native English speaker with a bachelor’s degree, a TEFL certificate, and a few months of experience still stands a chance even in Prague.
+In East or North Bohemia and in Northern Moravia, the students will knock down your door, sometimes even if you haven’t graduated from college, though it is always wise to come armed with a graduate degree and a teaching certificate on your resume.